Liberals call for federal election laws, packing the Supreme Court after voting rights loss

 President Biden said the ruling is contrary to the Voting Rights Act of 1965 and shows that it is time for Congress to pass the For the People Act and the John Lewis Voting Rights Act.

-“The Court’s decision, harmful as it is, does not limit Congress’ ability to repair the damage done today: it puts the burden back on Congress to restore the Voting Rights Act to its intended strength,” the president said in a statement on Thursday.
+“The Court’s decision, harmful as it is, does not limit Congress‘ ability to repair the damage done today: it puts the burden back on Congress to restore the Voting Rights Act to its intended strength,” the president said in a statement.

 The bills would expand voting rights and impose limits on campaign financing.
-They would also impose some requirements from the Voting Rights Act of 1965 that were struck down by the high court in 2013, such as mandates that certain states and jurisdictions, mostly in the South, get pre-clearance from the federal government before changing any elections policies to avoid discrimination against minority voters.
+They would also impose some requirements from the Voting Rights Act of 1965 that the high court struck down in 2013.
+These included mandates that certain states and jurisdictions, mostly in the South, get pre-clearance from the federal government before changing any elections policies to avoid discrimination against minority voters.

-Democratic lawmakers on the House Judiciary Committee said Thursday they would get busy readying the John Lewis voting bill for passage, and House Speaker Nancy Pelosi called for both bills to move through Congress.
+Democrats on the House Judiciary Committee said they would prepare the John Lewis voting bill for passage, and House Speaker Nancy Pelosi, California Democrat, called for both bills to move through Congress.

-“The For The People would be a remedy for the assault on the vote and on our democracy, and would prevent the disasters in both cases,” she said.
+“The For the People would be a remedy for the assault on the vote and on our democracy, and would prevent the disasters in both cases,” she said.
 “We also need H.R.
 4, the John Lewis Voting Rights Advancement Act, to combat the brazen voter suppression threatening to erode our democracy.”

-The 6-3 ruling on Thursday from an ideologically divided Supreme Court bolstered a state’s right to implement its own election requirements.
+The 6-3 ruling Thursday from an ideologically divided Supreme Court bolstered a state’s right to implement its own eligibility requirements.

-In Arizona, all voters are able to cast early ballots by mail for 27 days before Election Day.
-A voter doesn’t need an excuse in the state to vote by mail.
+In Arizona, all voters can cast early ballots by mail up to 27 days before Election Day.
+No one needs an excuse to vote by mail.

-But the DNC aimed to strike down Arizona’s requirement that voters who cast a ballot in person on Election Day do so at an assigned precinct.
+The Democratic National Committee aimed to strike down Arizona’s requirement that voters who cast ballots in person on Election Day do so at assigned precincts.
 Another regulation that was challenged bans anyone other than a caregiver, family member, mail carrier or elections official from returning the ballots of another voter.

-Justice Samuel A. Alito Jr., who wrote the opinion for the court, said there’s a legitimate state interest in preventing fraud during an election.
+Justice Samuel A. Alito Jr., who wrote the opinion for the court, said there is a legitimate state interest in preventing fraud during an election.

 “Fraud can affect the outcome of a close election, and fraudulent votes dilute the right of citizens to cast ballots that carry appropriate weight.
 Fraud can also undermine public confidence in the fairness of elections and the perceived legitimacy of the announced outcome.
 Ensuring that every vote is cast freely, without intimidation or undue influence, is also a valid and important state interest,” he wrote.

-The three Democrat-appointed justices disagreed.
+The three Democratic-appointed justices disagreed.

-Justice Elena Kagan, an Obama appointee, wrote a dissent, saying the majority of the justices ran afoul of the Voting Rights Act in upholding Arizona’s law.
+Justice Elena Kagan, an Obama appointee, wrote a dissent saying the majority of the justices ran afoul of the Voting Rights Act by upholding Arizona’s law.

 “What is tragic is that the Court has damaged a statute designed to bring about ‘the end of discrimination in voting,’” she wrote.